 Boy, 3, dies after fall from 17th floor of Chicago building

-CHICAGO (AP) - Police say a 3-year-old boy fell to his death from the 17th floor window of a Chicago apartment building.
+CHICAGO (AP) - Authorities say the death of a 3-year-old boy who died after plunging from the 17th floor window of a Chicago apartment building is being investigated by police and child welfare officials.

-Chicago police say the boy may have pushed out a screen in the window of an apartment Tuesday night before he fell from the window on the city’s Near North Side.
+The Cook County medical examiner’s office identified the boy Wednesday as Lamar Roach Jr. of Chicago.

-The Chicago Sun-Times reports the boy was found in bushes below and taken to a hospital, where he was pronounced dead.
+Police say the boy may have pushed out a window screen in an apartment Tuesday night before he fell from the window.
+He was found in bushes below and pronounced dead at a hospital.

 Police say the boy’s fatal plunge about 10:40 p.m.
 Tuesday was being investigated as an accident.